ilyasergey/YSC2229/source/week-10-graphviz.rst

 Installing GraphViz
 ===================

-For the next two lectures we will be using the `GraphViz <https://www.graphviz.org/>`_ tool suite for visualising graph-like data structures.
-GraphViz is available on all mordern operating systems and is easy to install.
+For the next two lectures we will be using the `GraphViz
+<https://www.graphviz.org/>`_ tool suite for visualising graph-like
+data structures.
+GraphViz is available on all modern operating systems and is easy to install.
 Below, I provide brief instructions on how to obtain it.
-As input, GraphViz accepts a text file in a special format, which it can then convert to an image of a graph, taking care of positioning the nodes and rendering the edges between them.
-Some examples ony using GraphViz can be found by `this link <https://graphs.grevian.org/example>`_.
+As its input, GraphViz accepts a text file in a special format, which it can then convert to an image of a graph, taking care of positioning the nodes and rendering the edges between them.
+Some examples for using GraphViz can be found by `this link <https://graphs.grevian.org/example>`_.

 Microsoft Windows 10
 --------------------